Tourists dismayed that Lincoln home closed by fed shutdown

-Some tourists visiting Springfield are disappointed that the partial federal government shutdown has left Abraham Lincoln's home closed to tours.
+Some tourists visiting central Illinois are disappointed that the partial federal government shutdown has left Abraham Lincoln's home closed to tours.

-The Lincoln Home National Historic Site closed when the shutdown began Friday in the fight over funding for President Donald Trump's U.S.-Mexico border wall.
+The Lincoln Home National Historic Site in Springfield closed when the shutdown began Friday in the fight over funding for President Donald Trump's proposed U.S.-Mexico border wall.

 The U.S. Department of the Interior's National Park Service operates the home, where Lincoln lived with his family for 17 years.

-Palatine resident John Park was disappointed Sunday to find the home closed after he, his wife and two sons made a special trip to Springfield to re-visit the historic site they'd toured 20 years ago.
+John Park of Palatine, Illinois, was disappointed Sunday to find the home closed after making a special trip to Springfield with his wife and two adult sons to visit the historic site again after touring it 20 years ago.

 Premium content for only $0.99